AnyChart/docs.anychart.com/PERT_Chart/Terminology.md

 where "o" is optimistic activity duration, "p" is pessimistic activity duration and "M" stands for most likely activity duration.

-Find more about getting the duration value in the [Statistics in PERT section](Pert_Chart#statistics).
+Find more about getting the expected activity duration value in the [expected duration section](Pert_Chart#duration_calculation).

 ## Standard deviation of time